andyhansen/blog/_posts/2022-11-22-useful-sites-for-fonts.md

 ## Conclusion

 Hopefully you've been able to find what you are looking for.
-As I've been researching these sites a bit deeper, I've been inspired to make more photography zines.
+As I've been researching these sites a bit deeper, it's certainly inspired me to try new projects and new styles.
 Forever falling down the rabbit hole.